 Hidden Cutting Board

+The secret to this project is "rare earth" magnets.
+The ones we used are just 5/32 in. in diameter and 1/8 in. tall.
+Browse online to find lots of shapes and sizes.
+Implant magnets at the corners of your cutting board and add more if needed.
 Make the metal plate under the cabinet larger than the cutting board so the board will be easy to put away.
 Glue the sheet metal to plywood with spray adhesive.
 Drill holes near the corners and screw it to the underside of a cabinet.
 Drill holes sized for the magnets and drop in a dab of super glue.
 Insert the magnets with a nail head.
 Slide the nail sideways to release the magnet.
 The metal plate grabs the magnets.
 Make sure you use galvanized steel, not aluminum.
 Plus, learn how to make your own cutting board!

 Cabinet Storage Organizers: Flip-Down Paper Tray

 This tray is perfect for pens and paper.
 When closed, it's mostly hidden by the cabinet face frame.
 Hinges and magnets hold this tray in place under an upper cabinet.
 To install the tray, screw on the hinges first.
 Then open the cabinet door above and clamp the tray to the underside of the cabinet while you screw the hinges to the cabinet.
 Need a more robust command center?
 Here's how to build a message center in your kitchen instead.